Skip to main content

 What are the main styles of cherub garden statues?

-Cherub garden statues fall into four distinct categories, each carrying different symbolism and suiting different garden settings.
+Cherub garden statues fall into four categories, each suiting a different garden setting.
 The sleeping cherub is the most traditional choice for UK gardens.
-It depicts a winged infant at rest, usually curled on a plinth or nestled among flowers.
+It shows a winged infant at rest, usually curled on a plinth or set among flowers.
 This style suits cottage borders, memorial corners and quiet reading areas.

 Praying cherubs kneel with hands clasped.
-They carry obvious religious significance and are popular alongside religious garden statues like saints and angels.
-Playing cherubs show the figure holding instruments, carrying water vessels, or sheltering under toadstools.
-These lighter, more whimsical pieces work well in family gardens and near water features.
+They sit naturally alongside our religious garden statues like saints and angels.
+Playing cherubs hold instruments, carry water vessels, or shelter under toadstools.
+These lighter pieces work well in family gardens and near water features.

-Memorial cherubs serve a specific purpose: marking remembrance spots in gardens.
-They outsell decorative styles during spring and autumn and are frequently personalised with engraved plaques.
-Browse our full collection of garden ornaments to see every style we stock.
+Memorial cherubs serve a specific purpose: marking a spot of remembrance in the garden.
+They outsell decorative styles in spring and autumn, and many customers add an engraved plaque.
+Browse our full garden ornaments range to see every style we stock.

 Shop the Twin Standing Cherub Stone Statue →